joayo13/joayo13/README.md

 - [Billy's Barbershop](https://github.com/joayo13/barbershop): A Barber Shop Website where you can make appointments. it uses TailwindCSS and React to create a responsive and modern design.
 - [Find Nearest Cafe](https://github.com/joayo13/findnearestcafe): An app that fetches the highest rated cafe near the user.
 It uses Google Places API and features some svg animations.
 - [Portfolio](https://github.com/joayo13/portfolio): My portfolio website which includes above projects and some wacky visual effects.

-You can find more of my projects on my [GitHub repository](https://github.com/joayo13), and feel free to explore them!

 ## Contact Me
 If you're interested in collaborating, have questions, or just want to say hi, you can reach out to me via [email](mailto:jordan.ayotte1999@gmail.com).